GitauHarrison/notes/twilio_sendgrid/04_email_verification.md

 ```

-The value  is located in another top-level file called `.env` which should not be commited to version control.
+The value is located in another top-level file called `.env` which should not be committed to version control.
 Its content should remain a secret.
 Ensure you add it to a `.gitignore` file.

 ```python
 #.env